daisiesanddaggers/Foundation-Of-Computer-Science/Task3/README.md

 ---
 ## Image Credits

-All diagrams (Fig-1 to Fig-4) were originally created by Aayush Kadel using [Canva](https://www.canva.com) for this assignment.
+Figure was originally created by Aayush Kadel using [Canva](https://www.canva.com) for this assignment.

 ---